TheVzard/PS_learning_program/README.md

  - Created a mongodb cluster
  - Created a replication node
  - Created a replication node with a delay of 1 hour

+  Week 3:
+ - Created a java program to map prime numbers and alphabets and give output in hexadecimal given a name